Geneve 9640

-The Geneve 9640 is an enhanced TI-99/4A clone.
-It was sold by the company Myarc as a card to fit into the Texas Instruments TI Peripheral Expansion System.
+The Geneve 9640 is an enhanced TI-99/4A computer-on-a-card upgrade.
+It was sold by Myarc as a card to fit into the Texas Instruments TI Peripheral Expansion System.
 Released in 1987, it is in many ways similar to the earlier TI-99/8, which was in prototype form in early 1983.
 The Geneve 9640 was designed by Paul Charlton, and the graphical swan on the boot up screen was designed by Mi-Kyung Kim.

 Hardware

 The Geneve 9640 features a 16-bit TMS9995 processor clocked at 12 MHz.

-A Yamaha V9938 video display processor (the same one used in the MSX2 family of home computers) provides 256 color graphics at a 256 x 424 resolution, 16 color graphics at a 512 x 424 resolution, and an 80 column text mode.
-Audio is produced via an SN76496 programmable sound generator, capable of producing three simultaneous square waves at sixteen different volume levels, as well as an additional noise channel that could produce either periodic or white noise in three different frequencies and at sixteen different volumes.
-Onboard memory consists of 512 KB CPU RAM, which can be upgraded to at least 2 MB through the use of the Myarc Memex Expansion Card or similar, as well as 128 KB video RAM.
-The board also includes a battery backed real time clock (RTC).
+A Yamaha V9938 video display processor (the same one used in the MSX2 family of home computers) provides 256-color graphics at a 256×424 resolution, 16-color graphics at a 512×424, and an 80-column text mode.

+Audio is produced via an SN76496 programmable sound generator capable of producing three simultaneous square waves at sixteen different volume levels, as well as an additional noise channel that could produce either periodic or white noise in three different frequencies and at sixteen different volumes.

+Onboard memory consists of 512 KB CPU RAM, which can be upgraded to at least 2 MB through the use of the Myarc Memex Expansion Card or similar.
+The card also has as 128 KB video RAM.

+The board includes a battery-backed real time clock (RTC).
 An IBM PC XT compatible detached keyboard and a mouse are used for input.
 The Geneve 9640 is compatible with nearly all software written for the TI-99/4A.
 An adapter was made by a company named Rave to allow the sidecar-only Speech Synthesizer to be installed inside the Peripheral Expansion System.

 Software

-The following software is bundled with the Geneve.
+The following software is bundled with the Geneve: